Jigsaw information for parents & carers

-At Booth Wood, we have introduced a whole school PSHE scheme called Jigsaw.
+At Booth Wood, we use a whole school PSHE scheme called Jigsaw.

 Jigsaw combines PSHE, emotional literacy, mindfulness, social skills and spiritual development.